In this article, we will take a look at the most important site speed optimization techniques.

 However, FID is important for understanding the user experience on your site, and it’s part of Google’s Core Web Vitals, so keep an eye on it.

-Two other metrics that can give some feedback about your page interactivity are Time to Interactive and Total Blocking Time.
+The other metric that can give some feedback about your page interactivity is Total Blocking Time.

 According to Google, three things need to happen for a page to be considered fully interactive: